Draba corrugata

-Draba corrugata is a species of flowering plant in the family Brassicaceae known by the common name Southern California draba.
+Draba corrugata, commonly known as Southern California draba, is a species of flowering plant in the family Brassicaceae.
 It is native to the eastern Transverse Ranges of southern California, and the Peninsular Ranges of Southern California and Baja California.
 It grows in rocky areas.

+Description

 Draba corrugata is a biennial or perennial herb forming a cushiony basal clump of leaves.
 Each leaf is 1–3 cm long and gray-green in a coat of coarse hairs.

 The erect inflorescence may bear over 100 mustardlike flowers with yellow petals each under .5 cm in length.
 The fruit is an oval-shaped, twisted silique containing many seeds.

-Varieties
+Taxonomy

 There are two varieties of this species: